 I'd suggest doing four or five per commit, so it doesn't get too tedious.

-#4 Updated by Boone Gorges about 11 years ago
+#4 Updated by Boone Gorges over 11 years ago

 I have begun this process.
 For the moment, skipping BuddyPress plugins and plugins that are otherwise integral to the functioning of the site.
 (Plugins designed for use on a single blog will generally upgrade without a problem.)
 With each one, I have activated it and done a very, very perfunctory test, just to make sure that nothing blew up.
 Below is a list of the plugins ignored on this round: